 For the Dressing:

-While the chicken is cooking you can whip up the dressing.
-In a small bowl mix together the yogurt, Truvia, and mint leaves.
+7. While the chicken is cooking, you can whip up the dressing.
+In a small bowl, mix together the yogurt, Truvia, and mint leaves.
 You will have extra left over after you make the wraps, which you can use for leftovers.

-You could probably do the chicken in the crock pot also and it would be an easy way to make it in bulk.
+You could probably do the chicken in a crockpot as well and it would be an easy way to make it in bulk.

-Carbs: 8 (3g from Greek yogurt and truvia dressing, 5g from veggies)
+- Carbs: 8 grams (3g from Greek yogurt and Truvia dressing, 5g from veggies)